EpistemicPolymath/PolymathicalBot/README.md

 - **!jakspeedruns** - gives a link to the Jak Speedruns website.
 - **!jak1boards** - gives you the link to Jak 1 boards on speedrun.com.
 - **!jakdiscord** - shares the Discord invite link for the Jak Speedrunning Discord server.
+- **!jakraces** - shares the Jak Racing Discord link for the Jak Speedrunning Community
 - **!jak1vidz** - a link to my Jak 1 Speedrunning playlist filled with strats, tutorials, and other helpful videos.
 - **!jak2-3vidz** - a link to my Jak 2 and 3 Speedrunning playlist filled with strats, tutorials, and other helpful videos.
 - **!jakdebug** - gives a link to more information about Debug Mode or Cheat Mode in the Jak Games.